Skip to content

 Postpartum insomnia, finally get back to sleep

-The arrival of a newborn into the family is a time of happiness and adjustments, but it can also be accompanied by challenges, one of the most common of which is postpartum insomnia .
-As new moms, sleepless nights become an unexpected reality after giving birth, which can lead to increased fatigue, heightened emotions, and difficulty adjusting to this new chapter in our lives.
+The arrival of a newborn in the family is a time of joy and adjustment, but it can also be accompanied by challenges, one of the most common of which is postpartum insomnia .
+As new mothers, sleepless nights become an unexpected reality after giving birth, which can lead to increased fatigue, heightened emotions, and difficulty adjusting to this new chapter of our lives.

-In this article, we will delve into the world of postpartum insomnia, understanding its causes, its effects on mental and physical health, as well as the solutions to regain nights of restful sleep.
-Whether you are a young mother who is having difficulty sleeping or you are looking to support a friend or loved one in this situation, this information will be valuable to you.
+In this article, we'll dive into the world of postpartum insomnia, understanding its causes, its effects on mental and physical health, and solutions for getting back to restful nights of sleep.
+Whether you're a new mom experiencing sleeplessness or looking to support a friend or loved one in this situation, this information will be invaluable.

-Get ready to explore the tips, tricks, and caring approaches to overcoming postpartum insomnia and regaining the energy you need to fully experience motherhood.
+Get ready to explore tips, tricks, and compassionate approaches to overcoming postpartum insomnia and regaining the energy you need to fully embrace motherhood.

-It is important to recognize that postpartum insomnia is a common, but often overlooked, experience.
-A study conducted by Public Health France in 2019 found that 50 to 70% of new mothers experience baby blues or postpartum depression, with insomnia being one of the most common signs.
+It's important to recognize that postpartum insomnia is a common, yet often overlooked, experience.
+A 2019 study conducted by Santé publique France found that 50 to 70% of new mothers experience baby blues or postpartum depression, with insomnia being one of the most common signs.

-However, it is crucial to understand that postpartum insomnia is not necessarily a symptom of depression.
-Other factors, such as hormonal changes, adjusting to a new pace of life, and even concerns about caring for the newborn, can also contribute to sleep problems.
+However, it's crucial to understand that postpartum insomnia isn't necessarily a symptom of depression.
+Other factors, such as hormonal changes, adjusting to a new lifestyle, and even concerns about caring for a newborn, can also contribute to sleep disturbances.

-By recognizing these various causes, you can begin to look for suitable solutions to overcome this challenge.
+By recognizing these various causes, you can begin to look for appropriate solutions to overcome this challenge.

-But one thing is certain, you are not alone and many solutions exist!
-We will talk about it during this article.
+But one thing is certain: you are not alone, and there are many solutions available!
+We'll discuss them in this article.

 Risk factors for postpartum insomnia

-Giving birth is an extraordinary experience that requires total investment of oneself.
-Pregnancy, in itself, represents a real challenge for our body.
-During this period, one may feel both physical and mental fatigue, accompanied by various pains and discomfort.
-These sensations can last for several months, sometimes even beyond.
-These many changes and challenges are therefore all factors likely to disrupt sleep after childbirth.
+Giving birth is an extraordinary experience that requires a total commitment of self.
+Pregnancy itself is a real challenge for our bodies.
+During this time, we can experience both physical and mental fatigue, accompanied by various pains and discomforts.
+These sensations can last for several months, sometimes even longer.
+These numerous changes and challenges are therefore all factors that can disrupt sleep after childbirth.
 Let's take a closer look:

-• Physical Fatigue: Childbirth is an intensely physical experience and can be one of the most exhausting experiences.
+• Physical fatigue: Childbirth is an intensely physical experience and can be one of the most exhausting experiences.
 Fatigue accumulated during pregnancy and labor can persist after delivery , making restorative sleep more difficult to achieve.
-Additionally, the need to recover physically after delivery may be at odds with demands for ongoing care for the newborn.
+Additionally, the need to physically recover after delivery may conflict with the demands of ongoing care for the newborn.

-• Postpartum pain: Many of us experience pain after childbirth, such as perineal pain, uterine cramps, and pain around incisions in the event of a cesarean section or even cracks following breastfeeding .
-These pains can be severe enough to disrupt sleep, especially when the woman is trying to find a comfortable position to sleep.
+• Postpartum pain: Many of us experience pain after childbirth, such as perineal pain, uterine cramps, and pain around the incisions from a cesarean section or even cracked nipples from breastfeeding .
+These pains can be severe enough to disrupt sleep, especially when a woman is trying to find a comfortable sleeping position.

-For those looking for a solution to take care of their perineum as well as their scars (tearing, episiotomy, cesarean section) we highly recommend the Louvz repair serum !
+For those looking for a solution to take care of their perineum as well as their scars (tear, episiotomy, cesarean section) we highly recommend Louvz's repair serum !
 This serum was created by a midwife and is 100% natural.

 I want it >

-• Hormonal changes: Here, we won't teach you anything by telling you that pregnancy and childbirth lead to significant hormonal fluctuations!
-After childbirth, levels of certain hormones, such as progesterone and estrogen, drop rapidly, which can influence sleep cycles and sleep quality.
-For example, low progesterone can contribute to insomnia because this hormone has sedative properties.
-Furthermore, this drop in hormones can cause other symptoms such as postpartum hair loss, which can cause stress.
+• Hormonal Changes: It's no surprise that pregnancy and childbirth cause significant hormonal fluctuations!
+After giving birth, levels of certain hormones, such as progesterone and estrogen, drop rapidly, which can affect sleep cycles and sleep quality.
+For example, the drop in progesterone can contribute to insomnia, as this hormone has sedative properties.
+Furthermore, this drop in hormones can cause other symptoms like postpartum hair loss, which can lead to stress.

-• Changes in biological rhythm: During pregnancy, the circadian rhythm can be altered due to hormonal changes, physical discomfort and anxiety.
-After delivery, this rhythm is even more disrupted, because the newborn's care does not follow a regular 24-hour schedule.
-Adapting to these new conditions can further disrupt our sleep-wake cycle.
+• Changes in biological rhythm: During pregnancy, the circadian rhythm can be altered due to hormonal changes, physical discomfort, and anxiety.
+After childbirth, this rhythm is further disrupted, as newborn care does not follow a regular 24-hour schedule.
+Adjusting to these new conditions can further disrupt our sleep-wake cycle.

-Also read: Finding a flat stomach after childbirth
+Also read: Getting a flat stomach after giving birth

-Welcoming a newborn into your life is an overwhelming experience, both for the baby, who discovers a new world, and for us, parents, who learn to adapt to this new presence.
-Many factors linked to the child can contribute to sleep disorders :
+Welcoming a newborn into your life is a life-changing experience, both for the baby, who is discovering a new world, and for us, the parents, who are learning to adapt to this new presence.
+Many factors related to the child can contribute to sleep disturbances :

-• Nocturnal awakenings: Newborns have constant needs that do not fit in with adult sleep cycles.
-They wake frequently to feed, sometimes every two to three hours, including during the night.
-This need to wake up regularly to breastfeed, change diapers or simply reassure the baby can significantly fragment our sleep and lead to poor quality sleep.
+• Night wakings: Newborns have constant needs that don't align with adult sleep cycles.
+They wake up frequently to feed, sometimes every two to three hours, including during the night.
+This need to wake up regularly to breastfeed, change diapers, or simply comfort the baby can significantly fragment our sleep and lead to poor quality sleep.

-• Crying and colic: Infants can often experience colic or discomfort, which manifests itself as prolonged crying.
-These episodes, particularly common in the evening, can last several hours and are a major source of stress and sleep deprivation.
-The need to comfort a crying child, often while trying to guess the cause of their discomfort, without being too sure of ourselves, can be an emotionally and physically draining task.
+• Crying and Colic: Infants can often suffer from colic or discomfort, which manifests as prolonged crying.
+These episodes, especially common in the evening, can last for several hours and are a major source of stress and sleep deprivation.
+The need to comfort a crying child, often while trying to guess the cause of their discomfort, without being too sure, can be an emotionally and physically exhausting task.

-• Adapting to the needs of the newborn: Babies do not have a well-established circadian rhythm at birth, which means that their periods of sleep and wakefulness can be very irregular.
-So we have to adapt to this unpredictable rhythm, which can disrupt their own internal clock and sleep patterns.
-Additionally, worry about the baby's safety and well-being while sleeping can increase anxiety and increase our hyper-vigilance, further exacerbating sleep difficulties.
+• Adapting to the needs of the newborn: Babies don't have a well-established circadian rhythm at birth, which means their sleep and wake periods can be very irregular.
+We must therefore adapt to this unpredictable rhythm, which can disrupt their own internal clock and sleep patterns.
+Additionally, worrying about the baby's safety and well-being while sleeping can increase anxiety and heighten our hypervigilance, further exacerbating sleep difficulties.

 Maternal factors